RowanACM/game_project/README.md

 immediately the type is implied so you might see `let s = "hello"` just like regular JavaScript.

 In addition, to reference any p5 variables or functions we must put `p.` in front of them.
 This is just a consequence of how the p5 wrapper works.
+We also are defining the setup and draw functions a bit differently, but that again is just a consequence of the way the wrapper works.

 Aside from that, writing p5 sketches in TypeScript really isn't all that different to writing them in JavaScript.